iotaledger/hornet/docs/getting_started/installation_steps.md

 Please continue to [post-installation steps](../post_installation/post_installation.md) to properly configure Hornet.

 --------

 # Pre-built binaries
 Pre-built binaries are a great way how to get the latest single compiled executable in a single file including some default configuration `json` files.

-However this method is considered a bit advanced since you have to usually prepare a system environment in order to run the given executable as a service (in a daemon mode) via `systemd` or `supervisord`.
+This method is considered a bit advanced for production use since you have to usually prepare a system environment in order to run the given executable as a service (in a daemon mode) via `systemd` or `supervisord`.

 **Download the latest release compiled for your system from [GitHub release assets](https://github.com/gohornet/hornet/releases), for ex:**